OSGConnect/tutorial-ScalingUp-R/README.md

 	montecarloPi(iternum)

-The header at the top of the file (starting with `#!`) indicates that this script is meant to be run using R.
+The header at the top of the file (the line starting with `#!`) indicates that this script is meant to be run using R.

 If we were running a more intensive script, we would want to test our pipeline